aau-giraf/visual-tangible-artefacts/README.md

 #### DB-First Approach

 We follow a **DB-first approach** for this project.
 This means that the database schema is designed first, and the code is generated based on that schema.
-Changes to the database structure are reflected in the application via code generation tools (e.g., Entity Framework for C# or other ORM frameworks).
+Changes to the database structure are reflected in the API via code generation tools (e.g., Entity Framework for C# or other ORM frameworks, like dapper).

 - **Workflow:**
   1. **Database schema design**: Define tables, columns, relationships, and constraints in the database.